Navaneetha-J-Mohan/virtual-pet-simulator/README.md

 # ⚡ Dependencies

--Streamlit
+- Streamlit
--Pillow (for image handling)
+- Pillow (for image handling)

 # 📝 Notes

--Keep your images/ and sounds/ folders organized with correct file names.
+- Keep your images/ and sounds/ folders organized with correct file names.
--Streamlit version ≥ 1.26 recommended for st.toast().
+- Streamlit version ≥ 1.26 recommended for st.toast().
--All sounds should be local .mp3 files in the sounds/ folder.
+- All sounds should be local .mp3 files in the sounds/ folder.